Siming Cybercreative:

 For additional samples of product apps that required some degree of data visualization conceptualizations for data analytics features, here are several examples below from my portfolio.
 Most of my app experience has been in the Edtech space for students at schools, universities, corporations, and medical training in more recent years.
 Previously, I designed prototypes for a human resources app for the US Army and a Citigroup cash management app.
 In addition, while working at a mobile apps and omniplatform consulting agency, I designed native mobile apps for Weight Watchers, Panera Bread, VistaPrint, Boston Globe, and State Street.

-As a Sr. Interactive Designer at EBSCO Learning, I designed and helped launch FinancialFit, the personalized financial literacy app for Gen Y and Z on practical issues from budgeting, renting and purchasing a home, funding higher ed, retirement planning, etc. EBSCO Learning provides research databases, e-journal and e-package subscriptions, book collection development and acquisition management.
-It is a major provider of library technology, e-books, and clinical decision solutions for universities, colleges, hospitals, corporations, government, K12 schools and public libraries worldwide.
-EBSCO also offers edTech products including FinancialFit, GradPrep, and corporate learning platforms LevelUp and ACCEL 5 — all of which I was the principal designer.
+I was the principal UX / UI product designer on several new product lines including FinancialFit (a personalized financial literacy app for Gen Y and Z on practical issues from purchasing a home to retirement funds) and Accel5 (a professional development / corporate learning platform that offers curated book synopsis insights.
+EBSCO Learning is a major provider of library technology, e-books, and clinical decision solutions for universities, colleges, hospitals, corporations, government, K12 schools and public libraries worldwide.
 (2022 - Present)

-As the Principal UX and Visual Designer and Innovation Strategist, I designed and l launched an adaptive learning medical training app for Firecracker that prepared medical students for their USMLE medical boards as well as MCAT.
-Firecracker is a medical training software startup founded by a team of Harvard Medical School residents in 2009 that was later acquired by Wolters Kluwer Health in 2018.
-At the time of its acquisition, 20% of all medical students were already using their pioneering adaptive learning platform.
+As Principal UX / UI Product Designer and Innovation Strategist, I designed and launched a pioneering adaptive learning platform for medical students preparing for USMLE boards.
+I designed the logo, marketing website, ads, and other promotional materials for Firecracker, a healthtech startup founded by a team of Harvard Medical School residents.
+Firecracker was later acquired by Wolters Kluwer Health and our adaptive learning platform was used by 20% of all medical students.
 (2008 - 2010)